consensus-shipyard/ipc/specs/topdown.md

 As topdown finality relies heavily on RPC node for querying, make sure the RPC node is reliable and returns enough historical data.

-See also [IPS Spec - Executions](https://www.notion.so/IPS-Spec-Executions-ebf13d833d6845ec9c11b59bd514fcda?pvs=21) for a description of how proposals and and executions are implemented.
+See also [IPS Spec - Executions](https://www.notion.so/IPS-Spec-Executions-ebf13d833d6845ec9c11b59bd514fcda?pvs=21) for a description of how proposals and executions are implemented.